iqnite/eggsplode/README.md

 pip install -r requirements.txt
 ```

-7. Copy the `.env.example` file, rename it to `.env`, and replace `YOUR_BOT_TOKEN` with the token you copied earlier
+7. Copy the `.env.example` file and rename it to `.env`

+8. Open the `.env` file in a text editor and replace `YOUR_BOT_TOKEN` with the token you copied earlier

-8. Finally, start the bot by running the `app.py` file:
+9. Finally, start the bot by running the `app.py` file:
 ```
 python app.py
 ```